ZScurlock/SNP_haplotype/README.md

 ------

 outbreaks = Which outbreaks should be run e.g
-	    -a    All outbreaks
+All outbreaks
-	    None  No outbreaks
+No outbreaks
-	    1,7	  Outbreaks 1 and 7
+Outbreaks 1 and 7

 (str)

--a / None / 1,7,8,19
+-a / None / 1,7

 ------